top of page

 Welcome to Green Wood Housing Co-operative in Leeds

 Green Wood is a housing co-operative in Leeds.
 We were established as a co-operative in 2018, and the members moved into our house in January 2019.
-We own a house in the Chapeltown area, housing six members: Anna, Jess, Kai, Natalia, Rhian and Savva.
+We own a seven bedroom house in the Chapeltown/Chapel Allerton area.

 IMG_20220309_104332451.jpg